The Bacchae: Film versions

-Messenger: "Dionysus' powers are manifold; he gave to men the vine to cure their sorrows."

-Dionysus: "Can you, a mortal, measure your strength against a god?"

-Dionysus: “It hurts you to kick against the goad [pricks].”

 Religious significance

 Greek theater was a form of religious expression and worship.
 The Bacchae re-enacts how Dionysus had come to be a god.
 In ancient Greek theatre, "role-playing is a well-known feature of ritual liminality."

-As an actor, religious worship is a direct experience.
+To an actor, religious worship is a direct experience.
 The actor would have experienced a "stepping out" of himself to become a representation of Dionysus.
 As a spectator, the experience comes from what is acted onstage, arousing emotions that sympathize with Dionysus.
-Collectively, through Dionysiac acting, there is a reintegration of the "other" into the "self," that is to say that Dionysus has been accepted and will be worshipped by the Greek people.
+Collectively, through Dionysiac acting, there is a reintegration of the "other" into the "self", that is to say that Dionysus has been accepted and will be worshipped by the Greek people.

 Comparative analysis

-Jesus's interrogation by Pontius Pilate from The Bible has been compared to Dionysus' interrogation by King Pentheus regarding his claim to divinity.
+Jesus's interrogation by Pontius Pilate in The Bible has been compared to Dionysus's interrogation by King Pentheus regarding his claim to divinity.
+Indeed, a minority of scholars argue that numerous passages throughout the New Testament are mimetic or even quotations of passages of The Bacchae.